healthlytix/slicer-plugins/README.md

 # Development

 I followed [the instructions here](https://na-mic.org/wiki/2013_Project_Week_Breakout_Session:Slicer4Python) to create an extension and module from a template in [the Slicer repo](https://github.com/Slicer/Slicer).
-If you are on a mac and you installed the binary in the usual way, your app will be at `/Applications/Slicer.app`.
-In order to allow Slicer to see the new module, you must start it with the `--additional-module-paths` option, i.e., `open -n /Applications//Slicer.app --args --additional-module-paths <path/to/this/repo>/VolumeScroller`.
+To enable this module, start slicer, open the "Edit" menu, select "Application Settings", click on "modules" in the side bar, and click the "Add" button in the "Additional module paths" box.
+Select the subfolder `BatchSegmenter` in the directory for this repo (ie, select `BatchSegmenter`, **not** the base repor directory).

 Slicer includes a "developer mode" that allows you to reload your module without restarting the application.
 To turn it on, select from the menu `Edit > Application Settings`, choose "Developer" from the side bar and check the two boxes.